genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_cons-advanced-technical-details.md

 }
 ```

-The `asUpdate()` call at the end is required, as `withAggregation` also supports additional return values of `Noop` and
+In that example, the `asUpdate()` call at the end is required, as `withAggregation` also supports additional return values of `Noop` and
 `IndexScan`.
 The `Noop` value will cause the function to ignore the input for this particular field, and there will
 be no change written to the database.
-Conversely, returning `IndexScan` will cause the consolidator to re-evaluate
-every database value for that key.
+Conversely, returning `IndexScan` will cause the Consolidator to re-evaluate every database value for that key.

 A similar example to the above would be to use the `max` function.
 - If the new maximum value is less than the current maximum, then no data needs to be written to the database.